-- Risk / Benefit Ratio Area under the plan cost distribution curve between P(95) and expected value divided by the area between expected value and P(5) based on stochastic analysis - Risk Exposure The point on the plan cost distribution below which the likely plan costs will fall 95 percent of the time based on stochastic analysis
+Risk / Benefit Ratio - Area under the plan cost distribution curve between P(95) and expected value divided by the area between expected value and P(5) based on stochastic analysis Risk Exposure - The point on the plan cost distribution below which the likely plan costs will fall 95 percent of the time based on stochastic analysis

 Figure 8-6 shows a comparison of the risk/benefit ratios and risk exposures for the Current Outlook.
 For these metrics, lower values indicate better performance where the benefits outweigh the risks and overall risk exposure is less.
-Risk/benefit scores less than 1.0 indicate that costs are more likely to be less than the expected value, and scores higher than 1.0 indicate costs are more likely to be greater than expected value.
+Risk/benefit scores less than 1.0 indicate that costs are more likely to be less than the expected value.
 Risk exposure represents the worst case outcome and is useful in determining which strategies present higher financial risks overall.